CodingNomads/articles/code-is-text/code-is-text.md

   - [Run your Python project file](#run-your-python-project-file)
 - [Parts of a Python project](#parts-of-a-python-project)
 - [Tutorial take-aways](#tutorial-take-aways)

-<h2 id="introduction">Introduction</h2>

-In this article and video, you will learn how to write a simple **Guess-the-number game** in Python using a normal text editor.

-This tutorial is meant to be an easy Python project for beginners, so don't worry if you don't understand everything at first.
-The main point is to see that **code is just text**.

-You can watch the video tutorial below, and/or continue reading this blog for the written tutorial.
-Now let's go build and run your first interactive Python project!

 <h2 id="video-tutorial-python-project-for-beginners">Video Tutorial: Python project for beginners</h2>